Trees, length spectra for rational maps via barycentric extensions and Berkovich spaces: Introduction

 Since there are only finitely many periodic points of a fixed period, we can formulate the definition without using the markings and replace the second condition by \begin{enumerate} \item[(2')] For any $p\in \N$ and any sequence of periodic points $x_n$ of $f_n$ with period $p$, the multipliers of $f_n$ at $x_n$ stay bounded. \end{enumerate}

+We remark that the analogue of such a phenomenon {\em cannot} happen for degenerating Kleinian groups (cf. \cite{MorganShalen84}), so it might already be surprising that such a hyperbolic component exists.

-The sequence $f_n(z) = z^2+\frac{1}{n z^3}$ provides such an example.
-The Julia set $J$ for this hyperbolic component is homeomorphic to a Cantor set of circles (see \cite{McM88}).
+The first example comes from the McMullen family $f_n(z) = z^2+\frac{1}{n z^3}$ \cite{McM88}.
+The sequence $f_n$ is contained in a hyperbolic component for all large $n$, and the Julia set $J$ for this hyperbolic component is homeomorphic to a Cantor set of circles.
 In particular, any component of the Julia set separates the two points $0$, $\infty$, and the Julia set is disconnected.
-We show these two characteristics actually classify all examples of hyperbolic components admitting bounded escape:
+We will show these two topological characteristics of the Julia set classify all examples admitting bounded escape.

 \begin{defn} Let $f\in \Rat_d(\C)$ be a hyperbolic rational map.
-We say $J(f)$ is {\em nested} if \begin{enumerate} \item There are two points $p_1, p_2\in \hat\C$ such that any component of $J(f)$ separates $p_1$ and $p_2$; \item $J(f)$ contains more than one component. \end{enumerate} A hyperbolic component $H$ is said to have nested Julia sets if the Julia set of any rational map in $H$ is nested. \end{defn}
+We say $J(f)$ is {\em nested} if \begin{enumerate} \item There are two points $p_1, p_2\in \hat\C$ such that any component of $J(f)$ separates $p_1$ and $p_2$; \item $J(f)$ contains more than one component. \end{enumerate} A hyperbolic component $\HC$ is said to have nested Julia sets if the Julia set of any rational map in $\HC$ is nested. \end{defn}